-- All children in our school have quality first teaching where daily planning means learning is differentiated and takes into account any personalised learning needs.
-This is arranged in a variety of ways and allows pupils to experience both success and challenges while working in both ability groups and mixed ability groups.

-- Adults are used to support groups and individuals with the aim to build independence.

-- Progress is measured termly and aspirational targets are set for each child and those struggling to make progress will be given additional support which will be discussed with a member of the senior leadership team.
-If required additional strategies to further support the success of the pupil may be provided by the SENCO.

-- If a review of the action taken indicates that "additional to and different from" support will be required, the views of all involved including the parents and the pupil will be gathered and appropriate evidence-based interventions will be identified in a Personal Learning Plan (PLP).
-This will be recorded and implemented by the class teacher with advice from the SENCO and at the same time parents will be informed that the school considers their child may require SEN support and their partnership sought in order to improve progress.

-- The PLP will identify a clear set of expected outcomes, which will include challenging and relevant academic and developmental targets.

-- Progress towards these outcomes will be tracked and reviewed at least termly with the parents and the pupil.
-If progress rates are still judged to be inadequate despite the delivery of high quality interventions, advice will be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
-This will only be undertaken after parent permission has been obtained and may include referral to:

-- 1. Autism Outreach Team

-- 2. Hearing Impairment team
+- All pupils will be provided with high quality teaching that is scaffolded to meet the diverse needs of all learners. - Pupils with a disability will be provided with "reasonable adjustments" in order to increase their access to the taught curriculum. - All pupils have individual curriculum targets set at least in line with national outcomes to ensure ambition.
+These are discussed with parents at events such as Parents Evenings and Weekly drop ins and pupils' attainments to meet these targets are tracked using the whole school tracking system. - Pupils who are failing to make expected levels of progress are identified very quickly and are discussed in termly meetings that are undertaken between the class and a member of the Senior Leadership team. - Where it is decided that action is required to support increased rates of progress, this will follow an assess, plan, do and review model - An individual assessment of the pupil will be undertaken in order to make an accurate assessment of their needs.
+Parents will always be invited to this early discussion to support the identification of action to improve outcomes. - Additional action to increase the rate of progress will be then identified and recorded.
+This will include a review of the impact of the scaffolded teaching being provided to the child, and if required, provision to the teacher of additional strategies to further support the success of the pupil may be provided by the SENDCO. - If a review of the action taken indicates that "additional to and different from" support will be required.
+The views of all involved including the parents and the pupil will be obtained and appropriate evidence-based interventions will be identified in a Personal Learning Plan(PLP), recorded and implemented by the class/subject teacher with advice from the SENDCO, at the same time parents will be informed that the school considers their child may require SEN support and their partnership sought in order to improve attainment. - The PLP will identify a clear set of expected outcomes, which will include challenging and relevant academic and developmental targets (including for older children, and young people, targets around preparing for adulthood.)
+Progress towards these outcomes will be tracked and reviewed at least termly with the parents and the pupil. - If progress rates are still judged to be inadequate despite the delivery of high quality interventions, advice will be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
+This will only be undertaken after parent permission has been obtained and may include referral to: - 1.
+Children First Learning Partnership SEND Hub - 2.
+Moorlands SEND Hub - 3.
+Autism Inclusion Team - 4.
+Hearing Impairment team

-- 3. Visual Impairment team
+- 5. Visual Impairment team

+- 6. Speech and Language Therapy

-- 4. Autism and Sensory Support in Staffordshire (ASSIST) Post 16
+- 7. Autism and Sensory Support in Staffordshire (ASSIST) Post 16

-- 5. Educational Psychologist Service
+- 8. Educational Psychologist Service

-- 6. Attend EDC

-- 7. Physical and disability support service
+- 9. VIP Education Welfare

-- 8. Social Services
+- 10. Social Services

-- 9. School Nurse

-- 10. CAMHS (Child & Adolescent Mental Health Service)
+- 11. CAMHS (Child & Adolescent Mental Health Service)

-- 11. Trailblazers Support (CAMHS)
+- 12. Trailblazers Support (CAMHS)

-- 12. Visyon Counselling Services
+- 13. Physical and disability support service

+- 14. School nurse

-For a very small percentage of pupils, the school or parents may consider requesting an Education, Health and Care assessment be carried out, the Local Authority will decide if this is appropriate.
-This will be for children whose needs are significant and complex and the special educational provision required to meet their needs cannot reasonably be provided from within the school's own resources, or for pupils who despite relevant and purposeful action being taken to meet their special needs, fail to make progress.
+For a very small percentage of pupils, whose needs are significant and complex and the special educational provision required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
+This may result in an Education, Health and Care (EHC) plan being provided.

+For pupils who despite relevant and purposeful action taken to meet their special needs, fail to make expected levels of progress, the school or parents may consider requesting an Education, Health and Care assessment that will be undertaken by the Local Authority.